KrishnaswamyLab/hypergraph-wavelets/README.md

 You can then extract your zip file into the data/raw folder.

 ### Dataset pre-processing
-After all the data was extracted into the raw files, you can use the notebook found at : _notebooks/extract\_section_ to process the raw data and divide the dataset from patients to patients_section level data.
+After all the data was extracted into the raw files, you can use the notebook found at : _notebooks/create\_patients\_section\_files.ipynb_ to process the raw data and divide the dataset from patients level to section level data.
 This notebook will create all the section data in the folder: data/interim/section_data

 ## Extracting wavelets features